-I prefer that counsel use power-point presentations and overhead projectors rarely and sparingly.
+I prefer that counsel use Power Point[©] presentations and overhead projectors only rarely and sparingly.
 Do not try to impress me with your mastery of technology.
 It may detract from your sincerity.
-Yet in a big case, technology can be very helpful.
+About half of the time, the technology does not work, and we lose time.
+In the other half, the Power Point[©] presentation is a Hollywood production - fiction rather than fact - of what the proponent really wanted the evidence to be.
+Yet in a big case, a complicated case, technology can be very helpful.
 Practice hint: if you do use technology, be sure you know how to use it efficiently and effectively, making transitions seamless.